Particular/docs.particular.net/nservicebus/hosting/selecting.md

 ## Amazon Web Services

 Although there is a [comparison chart](https://docs.microsoft.com/en-us/azure/architecture/aws-professional/services#miscellaneous) that compares Amazon Web Services (AWS) to Microsoft Azure, there aren't any real alternatives for hosting background processes.
-That leaves two options
+That leaves the following options:

-  - Virtual Machines
+### Virtual Machines

+This results in the same options as described under the [on premises](#on-premises) section.

-  - Containers
+### Containers

-Both options have been described in this document.
+This option has been described in the [containers](#containers) section.

+### AWS Mesh

+This option is comparable to Azure [Service Fabric](#service-fabric).